 FirstCheck Africa focuses on investing in female-led startups across various sectors, including fintech, commerce, healthcare, and education.
 The firm seeks diverse teams and exceptional founders at the pre-seed and seed stages.

-How can startups apply or pitch to FirstCheck Africa?
+How can I apply or pitch to FirstCheck Africa?

-Startups can submit their pitches through the online form available at this link.
-The firm encourages detailed presentations that highlight the startup's vision, market potential, and team dynamics.
+Founders can submit their pitches through the online form available at Submit a pitch.
+The firm encourages applications from startups that align with their investment focus.

-What makes FirstCheck Africa different from other venture capital firms?
+What makes FirstCheck Africa different from other investors?

-FirstCheck Africa is distinct in its commitment to addressing the gender funding gap in venture capital by specifically targeting female-led startups.
-This focus on diversity sets it apart from many traditional venture capital firms.
+FirstCheck Africa is dedicated to addressing the gender funding gap in venture capital by specifically targeting female-led startups.
+This focus on diversity sets them apart in the investment landscape.

 What is the geographic scope of FirstCheck Africa's investments?

 The firm primarily invests in startups based in Africa, with a particular emphasis on Nigeria.
-However, it also considers opportunities across the continent.
+However, they also consider opportunities across the continent.

 FirstCheck Africa actively supports its portfolio companies through mentorship, operational guidance, and access to a network of resources.
-The firm aims to foster growth and sustainability in its investments.
+They aim to foster growth and success for their founders.

-What is the typical check size for investments made by FirstCheck Africa?
+What are the typical check sizes for investments?

-While specific check sizes are not disclosed, FirstCheck Africa focuses on pre-seed and seed stage investments, which typically range from smaller amounts suitable for early-stage startups.
+While specific check sizes are not disclosed, FirstCheck Africa focuses on early-stage investments, typically aligning with the funding needs of pre-seed and seed stage startups.

 All trademarks, logos and brand names are the property of their respective owners.
 All company, product and service names used in this website are for identification purposes only.
 Use of these names, trademarks, and brands does not imply endorsement.